Nursing Home Communications Systems Installation

 The facility expanded to offer increased care options and space for the residents.
 We provided extensions and interfaces between all of the systems that we previously installed, as well as new systems to serve the additional resident spaces.

 The Dukane ProCare 2000 nurse call system was installed in the new portion of the building.
 The ProCare 2000 nurse call system is a direct select call system that provides easy annunciation of calls in an illuminated button field at the master station.
 Answering a call is as simple as pressing the button next to the illuminated room indicator.
 Voice communication between the master station and each room station is clear and easily understood.
 Staff members appreciate the simplicity of operation.

 ProCare Healthcare Communications

 All doors in the new area report to a Cornell door alarm panel.
 The status of all doors in the wing as well as the alarm status of the alarm panel in the older portion of the building are displayed on an annunciator panel.
 This panel also includes the fire alarm system remote annunciator.
-This area is a complete information area for nursing staff at the Rosewood Care Center.
+This area is a complete information area for the nursing staff.